 A definite highlight to add to your Big Island with kids itinerary.

 Punalu’u Bake Shop

 Highly recommend a stop here at the Punalu’u Bake Shop for afternoon tea.
 We arrived around 3:30pm to find massive discounts on the malasada’s and they were the best we had.
 We went back to buy more to take away.
 Ross was even prepared to drive back the next day for more!!

 Punalu’u Black Sand Beach

-Another must do on The Big Island is a stop at Punalu’u Black Sand beach.
+Another must do on The Big Island with kids is a stop at Punalu’u Black Sand beach.
 The sand is so incredibly black which was enough of a reason in itself to visit but the other amazing reason is that this is where green sea turtles bask and feed!

 When we visited, rocks had been placed a safe distance from the turtles and everyone was keeping away.
 There was also a life guard on duty keeping an eye on things.
 I can imagine that without the rocks and lifeguard some people would have been getting far too close.

 We had to make a call once on the island as to whether we had a spare day for this hike.
 As it turns out, unfortunately, we didn’t.
 I think it would have been amazing to see but it would have been a big effort with the kids.
 The hike is 8.5km return along an exposed track with no shade at all.
 It’s also meant to be quite windy.
 Depending on what you read and who you talk to there might be locals who will give you a lift back.